 While I have a deep love and an evolving relationship with Israel, I feel a sense of distance from the country.
 These competing ideas were on my mind as I approached the Kotel to daven with these incredible women.
 What I experienced brought me to tears in ways that I never would have anticipated.

 Today, I stood with Women of the Wall carrying the next generation.
 I am carrying the potential for a new tomorrow — a child who should not only enter a world with fewer struggles, but a child who has the potential to help effect real change.
 The impact of this moment — participating with a group that is fighting for aspects of social justice that I hold so dear — felt monumental.
 In that moment, I realized the importance for their fight and my role in that effort.
 During Hallel we sang, “Min hametzar karatiya anani vamerchav ya” (From the narrow place I called to God.
 Answer me from the divine expanse) – in this place, with these people, it felt as though these words were coming directly from our hearts.

 I still have not solved my internal struggle – this is one I anticipate I will have for a lifetime, no matter where I am.
-But in the meantime, I will support these warriors in Israel, just as I know I need to with those battling for similar causes here at home.
+In the meantime, I will support these warriors in Israel, just as I know I need to with those battling for similar causes here at home.
 If nothing else, joining the Women of the Wall stirred a passion in me to use my voice in order to create change.

-This was originally published in the Bnai Abraham Synagogue monthly bulletin.
+Fighting for Religious Rights with Women of the Wall was originally published in the Bnai Abraham Synagogue monthly bulletin.